Variational LOCC-assisted quantum circuits for long-range entangled states: Supplementary numerical results

 where $N_x$ and $N_y$ are width and height of the regular lattice, $A_v$ and $B_p$ are stabilizers for the unperturbed rotated surface code, and $\lambda$ is the perturbation strength and $P_i \in X_i, Y_i, Z_i$ on the $i$-th site.
 The $Z$-type stabilizers $A_v$ and $X$-type stabilizers $B_p$ correspond to vertices and plaques on the lattice respectively, illustrated in Fig.~\ref{fig:Toric code}.

 The numerical results are illustrated in Fig.~\ref{fig:Energy_toric_code}.
 We can achieve $10^{-2}$ accuracy in relative error among all perturbation strengths.

-We also compared the results of LOCC-VQE with the result of measurement-based variational quantum eigensolver \cite{ferguson_measurement-based_2021} over the same perturbed toric code model.
+We compare the results of LOCC-VQE with the result of MB-VQE \cite{ferguson_measurement-based_2021} over the same perturbed toric code model.
 LOCC-VQE can achieve higher accuracy than MB-VQE, as illustrated in Table~\ref{tab:compare with MBVQE}.